taju089/Expenses-Tracker-Redux-Tansatck-Query/README.md

-Expense Tracker – MERN Stack Application
+💰 Expense Tracker – MERN Stack Application

 A full-stack Expense Tracker application built using React.js (Vite) for the frontend and Node.js + Express.js for the backend.
-The application helps users manage income and expense transactions with secure JWT authentication, category management, and transaction tracking.
+This application helps users manage their income and expenses with secure authentication, category management, and transaction tracking.

+🔗 GitHub Repository:
+Expenses-Tracker-Redux-Tansatck-Query

 🚀 Features
-🔐 Authentication
+🔐 Authentication & Authorization
 User Signup
 User Login
 JWT Authentication